MarkCiora/MarkdownDirectionsAssignment/README.md

 9. Catch the first ball you threw
 10. Throw the third ball as the second ball is about to come back down
 11. Repeat steps 7-10, keeping 1 to 2 balls in the air
+    - Try to get as many in a row as possible!
+Soon you will be able to juggle for minutes straight!

 ![juggle3.png](juggle3.png)